The Grid 2

 You can also create your own grids or edit the provided grids to create your perfect text communication system.
 You can make a grid with the things that you need on it, and link to other grids with other useful options – friends’ names, alternate word lists, or the option of sending your writing as an email or text message.

 Speech output may use the Windows built-in speech synthesisers.
-Acapela speech synthesisers are supplied.
+Acapela speech synthesisers are supplied as standard; these include Acapela Australian Tyler (Male) and Acapela UK English (Female).
 Australian RealSpeak can be purchased as an option with the program.
 For digitised speech, messages can also be recorded using a microphone.

 Access and Selection Methods